KoichiHaradaEndor/HTTPServer-Old/README.md

 # HTTPServer

+## NOTE: This repository was archived.
+Please use latest version that was re-written using 4D v18R3 feature.

 ## NOTE: This componet will be completely re-written when 4D releases new version that supports Class.

 ## Overview